ahmadmayahi/mayahi.net/content/posts/laravel/queues-in-laravel-building-a-video-downloader-website.md

 Click Download and enjoy.

 ## Error Handling
-What if youtube-dl couldn’t download the requested video? what is going to happen in such a case?
+What if youtube-dl couldn't download the requested video? what is going to happen in such a case?

 If you take a look at the DownloadVideo job, you can see that the process is set to me mustRun, so, if it fails an exception of type ProcessFailedException will be thrown.

 > If an exception is thrown while the job is being processed, the job will automatically be released back onto the queue so it may be attempted again.

 You can instruct Laravel to retry the failed job for certain times, this can be done either by instructing the worker or by using the $tries property into our job: